PrasadPilla14/Caluclator-Py/README.md

-# Caluclator-Py
+# Calculator in Python
-Basic Calculator in python - Used for arthimetical operations
+Simple calculator to perform basic arithmetic operations (+, -, *, /)